Life Insurance for Veterans [2023]

 Are you able to get free insurance as a veteran?

-There is often some cost associated with veteran and retired military life insurance, but there are many scenarios where you can lower your rates or qualify for discount coverage.
+There is often some cost associated with veteran and retired military insurance, but there are many scenarios where you can lower your rates or qualify for discount coverage.

-If you are 100% permanently and totally disabled by VA criteria and your disabilities are service-connected you may be able to receive a Government waiver on your Government life insurance.
+If you are 100% permanently and totally disabled by VA criteria and your disabilities are service-connected you may be able to receive a Government waiver on your Government insurance.

 Is there a difference between SGLI and VGLI?

-Servicemembers Group Life Insurance (SGLI) is the policy you have while you are an active duty member of the military, and Veterans Group Life Insurance (VGLI) is the type of permanent policy you can convert your SGLI into after you retire.
+Servicemembers Group Insurance (SGLI) is the policy you have while you are an active duty member of the military, and Veterans Group Insurance (VGLI) is the type of permanent policy you can convert your SGLI into after you retire.

 Your life insurance quotes are always free.